Taco Lasagna with Tortillas + Video

 Only the name!
 Both feature layer upon layer of scrumptious south-of-the-border flavors with a little kick of heat to wake up your taste buds.

-Corn tortillas separate the layers rather than the traditional lasagna noodles, and the dish is packed with seasoned ground beef, beans, veggies, and plenty of cheese.
+Flour or corn tortillas separate the layers rather than the traditional lasagna noodles, and the dish is packed with seasoned ground beef, beans, veggies, and plenty of cheese.

 Is Mexican lasagna spicy?

-Taco lasagna with tortillas is only as spicy as you want it to be!
+Mexican lasagna with tortillas is only as spicy as you want it to be!

 Can you make taco lasagna with noodles?